Paper on Alcoholics Anonymous

 Throughout the Twelve Steps, we see a spirituality that is centered on one’s relationship with a higher power, greater than oneself.
 Steps one, two, and three begin our journey to sobriety.
 In step one, admitting we are powerless over alcohol.
 In step two, believe in a higher power to restore us.
 In step three, we decide to turn our will and lives over to the higher power.
 I see this as a shift from the head to the heart.
 The heart begins to trust a higher power and others.

-I see the value in A.A. of encouraging the alcoholic to come to their own relationship with a higher power.
+I see the value in A.A. of encouraging the alcoholic to come to their relationship with a higher power.
 This takes all the control out of the process.
-It is left up to the individual to take the time needed to come to their own understanding of a higher power.
+It is left up to the individual to take the time needed to come to their understanding of a higher power.
 This attitude keeps the focus on sobriety and not creating division in A.A. by defining a higher power one way or another.
 We have seen, over the years, many schisms within churches over the definition and our relationship to a higher power.
 In A.A. there is a freedom to come to one’s own unique personal relationship with a higher power, without the pressure to define a higher power in a certain way.

 In steps four through eleven it all becomes tending to one’s path of recovery.
 As Father Martin states, to “clean our house.”
 [5] This is a time of personal healing.
 In step four acknowledge our humanness, in step five share this with our higher power and a trusted person, and in steps six and seven humbly ask our higher power to remove our shortcomings.
 Our journey to recovery is not done alone, but rather with a higher power and within the community.

 In step eight we make lists of persons we have harmed.
 In step nine make direct amends to these people (being safe in the process).
-This is a powerful healing process of letting go of the attachment to one’s own power and making amends to those who have been harmed.
+This is a powerful healing process of letting go of the attachment to one’s power and making amends to those who have been harmed.
 Step ten reminds us that cleaning our house is an ongoing process.
 Step eleven, through prayer and meditation, strengthens our relationship with a higher power.
 Step twelve completes the circle with the act of helping others, as we have been helped.
 One’s sobriety is dependent on helping others.
 Carrying the A.A. message to alcoholics and sharing one’s story has the power to give hope and sobriety.
 This act of helping others can be transformative to all involved.

 Alcoholics Anonymous has a theological framework of believing in a higher power greater than oneself.
 There are also in A.A. shared practices.
 A.A. shares with the Jewish, Christian, and other religions, a journey motif.
 The A.A.’s twelve steps are the journey to sobriety.
 In Luke we read “When the days drew near for him (Jesus) to be taken up, he set his face to go to Jerusalem” (Luke 9:51).
 For Jesus it is about his journey, as God’s son and prophet, to set his face towards Jerusalem, knowing that his death and resurrection is to come.
 For those in A.A. steps one, two, and three involve setting one’s face to sobriety.
 There is an urgency and persistence to this journey to sobriety.
 The journey is not easy and will have many challenges along the way.
 It is a journey that one must take to sobriety and there is no going back.
 With the death of drinking comes a resurrection-like experience for the alcoholic; a new life of sobriety.